-In our previous article, we touched on the 3 standards to evaluate fitness, and went deeper into the 1st standard: the 10 General Physical Skills.
-Here we will explain the 2nd standard in more detail: the capability to perform at random physical tasks.
+In our previous article, we touched on the 3 standards to evaluate fitness, and went deeper into the first standard: the 10 General Physical Skills (link).

 The most effective fitness program will improve your 10 general physical skills – Endurance, Stamina, Strength, Flexibility, Power, Speed, Coordination, Agility, Balance & Accuracy – thus, improving your ability at random physical tasks.

-More information can be found in CrossFit’s flagship article “What is Fitness?” by founder Greg Glassman.
-Keep an eye out for our post next week about CrossFit’s 3rd standard to evaluate fitness: competency in the 3 Metabolic Pathways.
+Keep an eye out for our post about CrossFit’s 3rd standard to evaluate fitness: Competency in the 3 Metabolic Pathways.